blatherwock/blatherwock.github.com/pages/resume.md

   <dt>Technologies</dt>
   <dd>AWS, Python, Javascript, Node.js, React</dd>
 </dl>
 <p>Working with a team to build and deploy a recommendation system for preprint academic articles from arXiv.
-Adapting a matrix factorization model from recently published research paper to a service deployable on AWS that provides recommendations.
+Adapting a matrix factorization model from a recent research paper to a service deployable on AWS that provides recommendations.
 Also built a web application that allows users to browse the article library while being presented with recommendations that update based on the users&#x27; behavior.</p>

 <h3>Workday Inc.</h3>
 <span>Software Development Engineer</span>